Tianchai/to-do-list/README.md

 ### Note

-This app uses redis server on [Redis Labs](https://redislabs.com/) by default, but you use your own redis server by set config in config.ini
+This app uses redis server on [Redis Labs](https://redislabs.com/) by default, but you can use your own redis server by set config in config.ini